The Emotional Side of Money

 • A quick fix for financial stress

-It is structured, emotionally focused work around the patterns shaping your financial life.
+Financial therapy is a structured, emotionally focused and goal-oriented work around correcting the negative patterns and narratives shaping your financial life and relationship with money.

 Who Financial Therapy Is For